MurrellGroup/CannotWaitForTheseOptimisers.jl/README.md

 [![Build Status](https://github.com/MurrellGroup/CannotWaitForTheseOptimisers.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/MurrellGroup/CannotWaitForTheseOptimisers.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![Coverage](https://codecov.io/gh/MurrellGroup/CannotWaitForTheseOptimisers.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/MurrellGroup/CannotWaitForTheseOptimisers.jl)

 A collection of experimental optimizers implemented according to the [Optimisers.jl](https://github.com/FluxML/Optimisers.jl) interface.
-This package serves as a testing ground for new optimization algorithms before they are potentially incorporated into the main Optimisers.jl package.
+We intend to use this package as a testing ground for new optimization algorithms, and then possibly get them incorporated into the main Optimisers.jl package.
+As such, please do not expect much stability from this package.

 ## Installation